-The first thing Marcus noticed when he came out of his medically induced, drugged haze, was the smell.
+The first thing Marcus noticed when he came out of his medically induced, drugged haze was the smell.
 He’d always hated the cloying stench of hospitals.
-It went back many years; he’d spent most of his teens visiting his sister, Kendra, when leukaemia saw her spend days and weeks in the antiseptic smelling, bleak environment of a sterile hospital ward.
+He’d spent too many months, most of his teens, visiting his sister, Kendra, when leukemia saw her spend days and weeks in the antiseptic smelling, bleak environment of a sterile hospital ward.

 I’m still in hospital.
 No surprise given three weeks ago he’d broken just about every bone in his body, including his back, in a car going over 150mph.

 Flashes of frightening images filled his mind; metal flying apart and flames bursting from the engine with searing heat.
-And again, the presence of pain.
+And again, pain.
 His stomach clenched as he fought down the nausea.

 “He’s progressing better than we expected.
 The head injury was not as bad as we thought, and his cognitive functions are good.
 His ribs and broken arm will take a few weeks to heal, as will his broken femur, but it’s his back we’re concerned with.”

 “The surgeon in Monaco told us he might be paralyzed?”